kalkih/passport-appointment-bot/README.md

 ## ⚠️ **For educational use only** ⚠️

-Bot to quickly search for and book an appointment for renewal of a Swedish passport.
+Bot to quickly find and book an appointment for renewal/creation of a Swedish passport or national identity card.

 ### What does it do?